streamlit/docs/content/library/advanced-features/app-testing/beyond-the-basics.md

 at.run()
 ```

-Generally, you don't want to type your secrets directly into your test.
-If you don't need your real secrets for a test, you can declare dummy secrets.
-If your tests require your real secrets, you should use an API to pass them securely and anonymously.
+Generally, you want to avoid typing your secrets directly into your test.
+You can declare dummy secrets if you don't need your real secrets for your test.
+Otherwise, you should use an API to pass them securely and anonymously.
 If you are automating your tests with GitHub actions, check out their [Security guide](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

 ```python
 at.secrete["my_key"] = <value provided through API>